 Do I have to be my town’s “official” tree warden to attend?
 No. We know there are many of you out there who are performing the work of a tree warden but do not have the official title.
-And even if you do have the title, but some or all of the actual duties are delegated to others, that’s okay too.
+And even if you do have the title, some or all of the actual duties are delegated to others, and that’s okay too.
 If you are a municipal employee and this course will be helpful to you, we welcome you!

 Can I attend if I am not a municipal employee?
 Maybe.
 If you are not currently working for a town or city, we will place you on a waitlist and notify you if space is available after August 15th.

 Will there be continuing education credits?
 Yes.
 CEUs will be available for certified arborists (ISA and MCA), and there will be CTSP and pesticide credits for applicable sessions.